tedorellana/learning/SAA-C03.md

 The Multi-AZ RDS cluster consists of three DB instances, each in separate availability zones.
 This configuration provides high availability and failover support in addition to scaling to support high read loads.
 The cluster consists of one writer instance, plus two read-only replica instances known as readers.

+Not available for:
+  - RDS for MariaDB
+  - RDS for Oracle
+  - RDS for SQL Server

 ## Amazon FSx for NetApp ONTAP ##
 Is when you need to move workloads running on NetApp or other NFS/SMB/iSCSI servers to AWS without modifying application code or how you manage data.
 Amazon FSx for NetApp ONTAP is a fully managed service that provides highly reliable, scalable, high-performing, and feature-rich file storage built on NetApp's popular ONTAP file system.